vanbatphuctai/E-commerce-Traffic-to-Transaction-Analysis-SQL-BigQuery/README.md

-# 📊 E-Commerce Website Analytics Project | SQL, BigQuery
+# 📊 E-Commerce Website Performance & Customer Behavior Analysis | SQL & Google BigQuery

 **Author:** Van Bat Phuc Tai
 **Tools:** SQL, Google BigQuery

 ---

 ## 📌 Background & Business Context

-In the highly competitive e-commerce landscape, understanding user behavior and website performance is critical to driving revenue growth.
+In today’s data-driven e-commerce environment, understanding how users interact with a website is essential for optimizing conversion rates and driving sustainable revenue growth.

-This project leverages SQL in Google BigQuery to analyze traffic trends, customer engagement, and purchasing behavior on an e-commerce website.
-The objective is to transform raw web analytics data into actionable business insights that support data-driven decision making.
+This project analyzes website performance and customer purchasing behavior using SQL in Google BigQuery.
+By transforming raw session-level analytics data into structured insights, the project aims to support data-informed decision-making across marketing, product, and business strategy functions.

 ---

 ## 🎯 Key Business Questions

-- How are traffic, engagement, and transactions trending over time?
+- How do traffic, engagement, and transaction metrics evolve over time?
-- Which traffic sources contribute most to revenue?
+- Which acquisition channels contribute most effectively to revenue?
-- How does user behavior differ between purchasers and non-purchasers?
+- What behavioral differences exist between purchasers and non-purchasers?
-- What does the customer journey look like from product view to completed purchase?
+- How does the user journey progress from product view to completed transaction?

 ---

 ## 👥 Target Audience

-This analysis is designed for:
+This analysis is relevant for:

 - Data Analysts & Business Analysts
 - Digital Marketing Teams
-- E-commerce Managers
+- E-commerce & Growth Managers
 - Business Intelligence & Strategy Teams

 ---